openmusic-project/OM-Chant/README.md

 This program is free software.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-_This repository does not include Chant sources or binaries._

 ### Credits